thibmeu/moq-privacy-pass/draft-privacy-pass-moq-auth.md

 ### Supported Token Types

-This specification supports both issuance protocol variants defined in {{RFC9578}}:
+This specification supports both issuance protocol variants defined in {{RFC9578}}, with token authentication following the "PrivateToken" authentication scheme defined in {{RFC9577}}:

 - **Privately Verifiable Tokens**: Using VOPRF with P-384 and SHA-384
   - **Use Case**: Scenarios where only the issuer needs to verify tokens